In Good to Great author Jim Collins investigates and explains what’s the secret sauces that makes great companies great.

 Hence, you must do both: believe you’ll eventually prevail while you also stay hyper-realistic.

-The moment I read that great companies had no initial strategy was the moment I thought Good to Great was an exercise on empty theory.
+The moment I read that great companies had no initial strategy was the moment I thought Good to Great was an exercise on theory with limited applications.

 Indeed, if poor companies just try different things without finding a great strategy and great companies stumble on their success… What’s the difference between good and great?